zingarelli/alura-books-ds/README.md

 - `<AbTag />`: Renders a generic tag where you can add text or other elements as `children`.
 In the context of an e-commerce website, this component can be used to group products under the same category (tag).

 - `<AbTextInput />`: A text input with a label where you can pass the texts to the label and placeholder via props, as well as choose the input type (`text`, `password`, `email`, and `date`).

+- `<AbModal /`>: A modal that receives a title string, a boolean to open/close the modal and a onClose function.
+You can add content to the modal by passing other elements as `children`.

 ## Installation